apache/cassandra-java-driver/changelog/README.md

 <!-- Note: contrary to 3.x, insert new entries *first* in their section -->

-### DataStax Cloud (in progress)
+### 4.3.0 (in progress)

 - [documentation] JAVA-2503: Migrate Cloud "getting started" page to driver manual
+- [improvement] JAVA-2484: Add errors for cloud misconfiguration
 - [improvement] JAVA-2490: Allow to read the secure bundle from an InputStream
 - [new feature] JAVA-2478: Allow to provide the secure bundle via URL
-- [improvement] JAVA-2484: Add errors for cloud misconfiguration

-### 4.3.0 (in progress)

 - [improvement] JAVA-2407: Improve handling of logback configuration files in IDEs
 - [improvement] JAVA-2434: Add support for custom cipher suites and host name validation to ProgrammaticSslEngineFactory
 - [improvement] JAVA-2480: Upgrade Jackson to 2.10.0